Dwight-Modiwirijo/Ascendant/Zer0proof/Paper.md

+# Formal Verification of Necessary Grounding via Successor Semantics
-# Superintelligence: A Gödelian Lean-Verified Ontological Argument for God
+## Superintelligence: A Gödelian Argument for the Existence and Uniqueness of God

 ---